 In February 2010, one of our subsidiaries, Food Innovations, signed a new contract with U.S. Foods ("USF").
 This contract with USF expired on December 31, 2012.
 However, the contract provides that it automatically renews for an additional 12-month term unless either party notifies the other in writing 30 days prior to the end date of its intent not to renew.
 Inasmuch as neither party gave the requisite notice, the agreement was automatically extended through December 31, 2013.
 We believe that although a significant portion of our sales occurs through the USF sales force, the success of the program is less contingent on a contract then on the actual performance and quality of our products.
-Other than our business arrangements with USF, we are not affiliated with either USF or its subsidiary, Next Day Gourmet, L.P. ("Next Day Gourmet").
-During the three months ended March 31, 2013 and 2012, sales to USF accounted for 69.4% and 91.2% of total sales, respectively.
+Other than our business arrangements with USF, we are not affiliated with either USF or its subsidiary, Next Day Gourmet, L.P.
+During the three months ended June 30, 2013 and 2012, sales to USF accounted for 72% and 80% of total sales, respectively.
+During the six months ended June 30, 2013 and 2012, sales to USF accounted for 70% and 83% of total sales, respectively.